AphilK/AphilK/README.md

-# 👋 Hello, I'm AphilK!
+# 👋 Hello, I'm João Pedro Silva!

 Welcome to my GitHub!
-I'm an enthusiastic and motivated entry-level developer with a growing passion for software engineering and technology.
+I'm an enthusiastic and motivated entry-level developer with a growing passion for back-end and technology.
 My journey in programming is fueled by curiosity, self-driven learning, and a desire to build impactful solutions.

 ---

 ## 🌱 Currently Learning

-- **Java**: Expanding my object-oriented programming skills and exploring the Java ecosystem.
+- **Java and Spring Framework**: Expanding my object-oriented programming skills and exploring the Java ecosystem.

 ---